Mertz9/Visualization-Dashboard/README.md

 # Visualization-Dashboard
-Using d3.js , Monbodb and React with json data
+Using d3.js , Monbodb and React with Data was fetched from json sheet.